Planting and Growing Lupines

 • Lupine seeds are sown in early spring or in the fall.
 Many gardeners prefer to plant in fall to enjoy them mid-spring.

 • If starting seedlings indoors, you can transplant them when they are about 4 to 6 weeks old.
-At this age, they haven’t developed the long tap root and will have a better chance to survive.
+At this age, they haven’t developed a long tap root and will have a better chance to survive.

 How to Plant Lupines

-• Before planting, soak seeds in a bowl of warm water 24 to 48 hours to soften the tough seed coat, and then you can “scarify” the seeds to allow moisture to reach the seed; this means roughening the seeds between two sheets of sandpaper before planting.
-Scarifying the seeds great improves the odds of germination.
+• Before planting, soak seeds in a bowl of warm water for 24 to 48 hours to soften the tough seed coat, and then you can “scarify” the seeds to allow moisture to reach the seed; this means roughening the seeds between two sheets of sandpaper before planting.
+Scarifying the seeds greatly improves the odds of germination.

 • To sow seeds, dig a hole 1/2 inch deeper than the seedling pot and twice as wide.
 Space seedlings for smaller varieties about 1 foot apart and larger varieties about 2 to 3 feet apart.